-We kindly request that you use the following reference in any publication for which you use Meep:
+We kindly request that you cite the following reference in any publication for which you use Meep:

 - A. Oskooi, D. Roundy, M. Ibanescu, P. Bermel, J.D.
 Joannopoulos, and S.G.
 Johnson, “MEEP: A flexible free-software package for electromagnetic simulations by the FDTD method,” Computer Physics Communications, Vol. 181, pp. 687-702 (2010) (pdf).

 If you want a one-sentence description of the algorithm for inclusion in a publication, we recommend something like:

-As a general reference on the FDTD method you might use, for example:
+General references on the FDTD method include, for example:

 A. Taflove and S.C.
 Hagness, Computational Electrodynamics: The Finite-Difference Time-Domain Method, Artech: Norwood, MA, 2005.

 Meep's continued development has been supported by a Small Business Innovation Research (SBIR) Phase 1 award from the National Science Foundation (NSF) under award number 1647206.
 Initial development was supported in part by the Materials Research Science and Engineering Center program of the NSF under award numbers DMR-9400334 and DMR-0819762, by the Army Research Office through the Institute for Soldier Nanotechnologies under DAAD-19-02-D0002, and DARPA under N00014-05-1-0700 administered by the Office of Naval Research.